GoogleCloudPlatform/community/tutorials/mongodb-atlas-appengineflex-nodejs-app/index.md

 date_published: 2018-06-25
 ---

-## Overview
+Abhijeet Rajwade and Kent Smith | Customer Engineers | Google

+<p style="background-color:#CAFACA;"><i>Contributed by Google employees.</i></p>

-In this tutorial, you will be building a "Hello World" application using Node.js with App Engine flexible environment for our frontend and a MongoDB Atlas multi-regional cluster on Google Cloud Platform as our primary database.
+In this tutorial, you will be building a "Hello World" application using Node.js with App Engine flexible environment for our frontend and a MongoDB Atlas multi-regional cluster on Google Cloud as our primary database.

-### Technical Complexity

-Beginner

-### Duration

-45 Minutes

-### Objectives
+## Objectives

-1. Create and configure MongoDB Atlas multi-regional cluster on GCP.
+1. Create and configure MongoDB Atlas multi-regional cluster on Google Cloud.
-2. Configuring our Google Cloud Platform Account.
+2. Configuring our Google Cloud account.
-3. Configure a Node.js application on a GCE Debian VM on GCP.
+3. Configure a Node.js application on a Compute Engine Debian VM on Google Cloud.
-4. Push your application to App Engine Flex on GCP.
+4. Push your application to App Engine flexible environment on Google Cloud.
 5. Visit our new application from any web-enabled client terminal, including mobile devices.